splunk/ta_cisco_webex_add_on_for_splunk/DEV.md

 - `Custom REST handler python script` is auto-generated under `/output/<YOUR-TA-NAME>/bin/<YOUR-TA-NAME>_rh_oauth.py`.
 It's a well-defined template, and you can modify it as needed.
 Typically, you don't need to modify it too much.

+    In the Webex example:

+    - By leveraging `auth_code_endpoint` to add scopes we didn't change anything related to the Oauth flow params, so we don't need to modify the Custom REST handler python script in this scenario.
-In the Webex example, since we modified the `redirect_uri`  by adding  `scopes` and `state` in the `account_hook.js`.
+    - By leveraging `custom hook` since we modified the `redirect_uri`  by adding  `scopes` and `state` in the `account_hook.js`.
 We need to correct it here so that it uses the correct `redirect_uri` to exchange the access token when it sends a POST request to the Webex server.

     ```
     # /output/ta_cisco_webex_add_on_for_splunk/bin/ta_cisco_webex_add_on_for_splunk_rh_oauth.py